 Some potted plants that are part of Christmas displays are tropical or subtropical, like poinsettias and Christmas cactus.
 These days, a northern native is moving up the Christmas plant charts: wintergreen.
 Like holly, wintergreen (Gaultheria procumbens) is usually grown outdoors.
 If you are interested in wintergreen plant décor – using wintergreen houseplants to decorate your holiday table – read on for tips on how to grow wintergreen indoors.

+If you’ve ever seen wintergreen growing outdoors, you know that it is a gorgeous plant all year long.
+Like a holly tree, the wintergreen’s glossy leaves do not wilt and die in autumn.
+Wintergreen plants are evergreen.
 These shiny leaves contrast winningly with the plant’s flowers.
 The blossoms look like tiny, dangling bells.
 Wintergreen flowers ultimately produce bright Christmas-red berries.
 As you can imagine, all of these elements in a small pot on your holiday table looks festive and merry, indeed.
 If you want to start growing wintergreen indoors, you’ll be very happy with the results.
 Wintergreen makes a beautiful houseplant.

 How to Grow Wintergreen Indoors